alishazal/qalb/README.md

 # Repository Structure
 ```
 ai/
-    datasets/ #module that takes care of preprocessing of any dataset
+    datasets/                   #module for preprocessing of any dataset
     models/                     #contains the model architectures of the fasttext-enabled seq2seq (named char_seq2seq) and simple seq2seq models
     tests/                      #contains the scripts that run the seq2seq systems, MLE system, and also contains the accuracy and bleu score scripts.
 helpers/                        #contains helper files for the transliterate.py script that runs complete systems
 output/
     evaluations/                #folder to store evaluation txt files
     models/                     #folder to store trained models
     predictions/                #folder to store predictions of trained systems
 pretrained_word_embeddings/     #folder to store word embedding .bin files that are produced by Fasttext
 splits_ldc/                     #contains the LDC data split into train, dev and test; there is also a source split that contains unannotated arabizi data which we use to train Fasttext.
 temp/                           #folder to store machine learning input and output files that are produced during systems runs.
 These files are produced after preprocessing or ay-normalization.
 ```